kumarParas7477/kumarParas7477/README.md

 - I am Paras Kumar, A frontend developer with 4+ years of experience working from Bangalore, India.
 I hold a Bachelor of Engineering degree in Information Technology.
 I enjoy learning by building projects and have experience working with JavaScript apps, including React.js, React Native,  Next.js and Typescript

  - Skilled in creating dynamic, interactive boxes for seamless user experiences across platforms leveraging modern technologies and frameworks to develop impactful solutions that drive business growth.
-When I am not wirting logic, I travel and explore new places.
+When I am not writing logic, I travel and explore new places.